Hoover Dam, Nevada

 Boulder City Historic District

 Want to kick things up a notch?
-Boulder City is also the launchpad to some thrilling outdoor action, on land, water, and even in the air.
+Boulder City is the launchpad to some thrilling outdoor action on land, water, and even in the air.

-Hit up the Historic Railroad Trail on two feet (or wheels) on a paved, easygoing, 3.5-mile jaunt through the five 300-foot-long tunnels originally used by trains hauling materials and supplies bound for Hoover Dam.
-Or go big and bike the 34-mile-long River Mountains Loop Trail on a circuit of Lake Mead and Las Vegas vistas.
-Surefooted scramblers can descend two miles down the rope-lined walls of Gold Strike Canyon for some rewarding hot springing at the edge of the Colorado River.
+On the Historic Railroad Trail, hike or bike a paved, easygoing 3.5-mile jaunt through five 300-foot-long tunnels, which were originally used by trains hauling materials and supplies to Hoover Dam.
+For a more advanced excursion, surefooted scramblers can descend two miles down the rope-lined walls of Gold Strike Canyon for some rewarding hot springing at the edge of the Colorado River.

 red papillon helicopter on the bottom of the grand canyon